taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Hackers and Painters: Big Ideas from the Computer Age by Paul Graham
 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
 - Soft Skills: The Software Developer's Life Manual by John Z. Sonmez
+- A Brief History of Hackerdom by Raymond.
+Eric S. Raymond
+- The Cathedral and the Bazaar by Eric S. Raymond
+- How To Become A Hacker by Eric S. Raymond
+- Homesteading the Noosphere by Eric S. Raymond
+- The Magic Cauldron by Eric S. Raymond

 For Interview